 What You Need to Compete

-Generally speaking, to compete in an AKC sport or event, your dog must have an AKC number via one of the following:
+Generally speaking, to compete in an AKC sport or event, your dog must have an AKC number.
+Whether your dog is an AKC-recognized breed, mixed breed, or a breed not yet recognized, there is a path to acquiring an AKC number so that you and your dog can compete in sports.
+Choose one of the following:

 - AKC Registration Number – This number is provided to a dog owner via a registration certificate received from the previous owner, or via a puppy registration paper given to the new owner by the breeder.